How to Make Money Fast

-This tried-and-true money-maker isn’t just for teenagers anymore.
-Sites like care.com help you connect with people who need professional child care or even pet sitting services.
+This tried-and-true money-maker isn’t just for teenagers and the odd college student anymore.
+Sites like Care.com help you connect with people who need professional childcare or even petsitting services.

 You’ll need to start an account and prove your credentials.
 If you can connect with a few clients, you could have yourself a part-time job.

 Over the past decade, Uber and Lyft have revolutionized ride-sharing.
-By becoming a driver you can make money on the side on your own schedule in your own car.
+By becoming a driver, you can make money on the side on your own schedule and in your own car.

-You’d need your own car and your own car insurance policy.
-Your car would have to meet certain safety and comfort requirements so if you’re still driving that 20-year-old lemon, it may be time for an upgrade.
+You’d need your own car insurance policy and your own car, which would have to meet certain safety and comfort requirements.
+So if you’re still driving that 20-year-old lemon, it may be time for an upgrade.

-Uber Eats now offers another way to deliver food.
+Uber Eats now offers another way to deliver food and make money driving.
 If you live in a city, you can develop a nice side income if you’re willing to spend your free time in the car.

-Can you do odd jobs like installing a wall-mounted TV or eliminating a wasp nest under an overhang?
-How about putting together furniture or running an errand?
+Can you do odd jobs like installing a wall-mounted TV or eliminating a wasp nest under an awning?
+How about putting together furniture or running errands?

 You’ll need an internet connection and some free time.
 Unfortunately, these jobs don’t always pay much, but you can choose only the jobs you want.
 Mechanical Turk often pays with Amazon gift cards.

-If you have free time and live in the right place, you could house sit/pet sit through TrustedHousesitters.com and other sites.
+If you have free time and live in the right area, you could house sit or pet sit through one of these sites: